rhezab/smile/docs/starting.md

 ## 4. Verify the deployment

 If you have properly configured your application the last command should have created an initial deployment of your project.
-If you are in the gureckislab join the `#smile-deploy` slack channel.
+If you are in the <GureckisLabText/> join the `#smile-deploy` slack channel.
 A robot :robot: there will let you know that your project was deployed and provide you with a web link to live site.

 If that didn't happen/work then continue reading to learn more about [deployments](/deploying) including [debugging tips](/deploying#debugging-deployment-issues).